Academic Departments | LSCS Medical Radiology Technology Departments |

 Information Sessions

-In order to assist in your learning more about Medical Radiologic Technology as a career and the particular requirements of our program, you are strongly encouraged to attend an information session.
-No reservations are needed.
-These sessions are held on the LSC-Montgomery campus.
+In order to assist in your learning more about Medical Radiologic Technology as a career, and the particular requirements of our program, you are strongly encouraged to download the attached online information session documents listed below.

 • The profession of medical radiologic technology